glasyalabolas/freebasic-shrine/README.md

 ## The FreeBasic Shrine
-This repository is meant for contributions of members from the FreeBasic community that passed away.
-Let us preserve their work, remember and honor the time and effort they dedicated to the language and its community.
+This repository is meant for contributions of members from the FreeBasic community that are worth preserving.
+Let us remember and honor the time and effort they dedicated to the language and its community.